Posted September 27, 2022

 • Another option is an inter-entity merger.

-Changing From a C Corp to S Corp
+Changing From a C Corporation to S Corporation

 Technically, this is not a change in the business’s entity type.
 It is choosing a special tax election with the IRS.
 Some C Corporations want to avoid double taxation but want to retain liability protection, so they file as an S Corp.
 S Corps can pass corporate income, losses, deductions, and credits through to shareholders for federal tax purposes.
-To file for S Corp status, a C Corp must file IRS Form 2553 by the IRS deadline (usually on or around March 15th).
+To file for S Corporation status, a C Corporation must file IRS Form 2553 by the IRS deadline (usually on or around March 15th).
 If the deadline is missed, businesses can get an extension via IRS Form 7004.
-Otherwise, the business will be taxed as C Corp until the next tax year.

-In other states, the way to change might involve creating a new C Corp and then making the original LLC a subsidiary or a DBA of the newly formed corporation.
+In other states, the way to change might involve creating a new C Corporation and then making the original LLC a subsidiary or a DBA of the newly formed corporation.

 Another option is dissolving the original entity and forming a new one.
 As you can imagine, this can get complicated as assets and liabilities also must be dissolved and reformed.